MarkStrendin/ModdedMinecraftAutomationAndMachines/Guides/SunflowerAutomation.md

 * 1 Applied Energistics Import Bus (below the Vacuum Chest), to import contents of the vacuum chest into the existing ME system
 * A light source (Extra Utilities Glowing Glass) to keep the flower from "popping off" because of light levels.
   * I am not sure if this can actually happen, but I figured better safe than sorry.
 If it does, your vacuum chest will pick it up at least.
-* Lots of Bone Meal - one bone meal per sunflower that you need, or ideally.
+* Lots of Bone Meal - one bone meal per sunflower that you need
-  * Creating any kind of mob farm that collects skeleton parts is a great way to have more bones than you know what to do with.

 ## Explanation
 * Sunflowers will simply drop another sunflower item when you right click them with bone meal